 DETERMINANTS OF OXYGEN DELIVERY

 Since shock is the clinical manifestation of inadequate oxygen delivery compared to cellular needs, we will review determinants of oxygen delivery (DO2).
 Disease processes affecting any of the components of oxygen delivery have the potential to lead to the development of shock.
-Disturbances to key determinants of oxygen delivery form the ...
+Disturbances to key determinants of oxygen ...